PILOT TRANSLATIONAL SCIENCE & MENTORED SCIENCE GRANT PROGRAM

 GRANT TYPES

-There are three specific grant types within the Pilot Translational Research and Innovative Core grants program:
+There are two specific grant types within the Pilot Translational Science and Mentored Science Grants Program:

 -

-Translational Research Grant (TRG): Supports established investigators seeking to conduct a novel translational research project.
+Translational Science Grant (TSG): Supports established investigators seeking to conduct a novel translational science project.
 The funding period is limited to one year.
 The maximum allowable budget (direct costs) is $50,000.
 Applicants with more than $500,000 in total direct costs for all currently funded research will not be eligible to apply for this grant type.

 -

-Mentored Translational Research Grant (MTRG): Supports new and early stage investigators seeking to conduct a novel translational research project.
+Mentored Translational Science Grant (MTSG): Supports new and early stage investigators seeking to conduct a novel translational science project.
 Important requirements of this grant mechanism are the inclusion of a clear letter of support from an established mentor and a detailed description of the Mentee’s training plan and interactions with the mentor.
 The funding period is limited to one year.
 The maximum allowable budget (direct costs) is $50,000.
 Applicants with more than $500,000 in total direct costs for all currently funded research will not be eligible to apply for this grant type.

 RESEARCH PRIORITIES